vcc-csc212/sp21-archive/_docs/labs/lab-04/lab-04.md

 When you pass a variable by reference, you pass the memory address that this variable is located.
 This makes it so any change made in the function affects the data directly, instead of affecting a copy.

-Here is a brief piece of code that showcases a simple usage of a pointer to modify a variable.
-Feel free to put this into http://www.pythontutor.com/cpp.html#mode=edit to view a visualization.
+Below is a brief piece of code that showcases a simple usage of a pointer to modify a variable.
+Feel free to put this into [PythonTutor](http://www.pythontutor.com/cpp.html#mode=edit) to view a visualization.

 ```c++
 #include <iostream>